Coordination between Brazil, Russia, India and China (BRIC) began informally in 2006

 - 2nd Summit: Brasilia, Brazil, April 2010;

 - 4th Summit: New Delhi, India, March 2012;

 - 5th Summit: Durban, South Africa, March 2013;

 - 8th Summit: Benaulim (Goa), India, October 2016;

 - 10th Summit: Johannesburg, South Africa, July 2018; and

-Since the first summit in 2009, BRICS has significantly expanded its activities in several fields, but it was the financial field that guaranteed greater group visibility from the outset.
-As a result of the 2008 crisis, started to work in concert with the G20, the IMF and the World Bank, with concrete proposals for reform of global financial governance structures, in line with the increase in the relative weight of emerging countries in the world economy.
-The role played by BRICS was instrumental in the reform of the IMF quotas approved in Seoul in 2010.
+Since the first Summit in 2009, BRICS has significantly expanded its activities in several fields.
+But it was in the financial area that the four member countries, following the 2008 crisis, started to work in coordination with the G20, the IMF, and the World Bank, with proposals for reform of the global financial governance frameworks, in line with the increase in the relative weight of emerging countries in the world economy.

-In the same field, BRICS cooperation led to the launching of the first two institutions of the mechanism: the New Development Bank (NDB) and the Reserve Contingent Arrangement (RCA).
-The creation of the bank was aimed at responding to the global lack of resources to finance infrastructure projects.
+The intra-BRICS cooperation in the financial sector led to the establishment of the first two institutions of the mechanism: the New Development Bank (NDB) and the Contingent Reserves Arrangement (CRA).
+The creation of the bank was a response to the global lack of resources to finance infrastructure projects.
 The CRA aims to secure liquidity in order to handle balance of payment crises the grouping’s member countries may face.

 In 2019, Brazil held the rotating presidency of BRICS under the motto "Economic growth for an innovative future”.
 Priority was given to initiatives in the areas of science, technology and innovation, digital economy, health, cooperation in the fight against transnational crime, and close relations between private sectors of the five countries and the New Development Bank.
 The Brazilian presidency held more than 100 meetings throughout the year, including 16 meetings at ministerial level.
 The Heads of State and Government of the five countries attended the Brasilia Summit, held on 13-14 November 2019.